Gustav Staebe

 Gustav Louis Erich Staebe (22 August 1906 – 27 September 1983) was a German Nazi Party official, and SS-Obersturmbannführer.
-A skilled propagandist, he was a Party orator and the Editor-in-Chief of several major Nazi-era newspapers.
+A skilled propagandist, he was a Party orator and the editor-in-chief of several major Nazi-era newspapers.

 Early life

 Staebe was born in Hindenburg in Upper Silesia (today, Zabrze, Poland) the son of a police inspector.
-He attended a gymnasium in Elbing (today, Elbląg) and then a military cadet academy in Wahlstatt (today, Legnickie Pole).
-In 1919, at the age of 12, he was arrested for posting anti-Semitic leaflets.
-In the same year he joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential anti-Semitic organization in Germany.
+He attended a Gymnasium in Elbing (today, Elbląg) and then a military cadet academy in Wahlstatt (today, Legnickie Pole).
+In 1919, at the age of 12, he was arrested for posting antisemitic leaflets.
+In the same year he joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential antisemitic organization in Germany.
 After attending art school, he underwent a two-year apprenticeship, followed by three years working at a wholesale iron business.

 Nazi Party official

 In April 1923, Staebe joined the Nazi Party for the first time.
 The party was temporarily banned following the failed Beer Hall Putsch of November 1923 but, after the ban was lifted, Staebe rejoined it on 9 May 1926 (membership number 36,247).
 As an early Party member, he would later be awarded the Golden Party Badge.
-He also joined the Party's paramilitary organization, the SA, at this time.
+He also joined the Party's paramilitary organization, the Sturmabteilung (SA), at this time.
 Also, from 1923 to 1926, he was a member of the Young German Order, another large paramilitary association.
 Soon after, he became a full-time functionary of the Party.
-From 1926 to 1927, Staebe served as the first Party Kreisleiter (County Leader) in the Brunswick Land area, also acting as a Parteiredner (Party speaker).
-In 1927, he then became Ortsgruppenleiter (Local Group Leader) of Rathenow in Brandenburg.
-From November 1927 to April 1929 he was the Party Bezirksleiter (District Leader) first in Barnim and then in Brunswick Land.
+From 1926 to 1927, Staebe served as the first Party Kreisleiter (county leader) in the Brunswick Land area, also acting as a Parteiredner (Party speaker).
+In 1927, he then became Ortsgruppenleiter (local group leader) of Rathenow in Brandenburg.
+From November 1927 to April 1929, he was the Party Bezirksleiter (district leader) first in Barnim and then in Brunswick Land.
 On 21 April 1929, following the resignation of Jakob Jung as the Gauleiter of the Saar, Staebe was named Acting Gauleiter, remaining in this post through 30 July when the permanent replacement, Adolf Ehrecke, was named.
 In August, he took up the post of Bezirksleiter in Rhein-Lahn-Kreis.